roborourke/docker-node/README.md

 You can generate the token at https://github.com/settings/tokens

+Optionally you can pass in a `GIT_BRANCH` environment variable too.
+It defaults to `master`.

 On the topic of security the `CMD` uses the recommended `git init && git pull` pattern so that no tokens are written to the disk at any point.